Luxury uptake: Kinetics

-The ability to accumulate phosphorus faster, and therefore in greater quantities, relies on the algae that engage in luxury uptake have a higher affinity towards phosphorus.
+The ability to accumulate phosphorus faster, and therefore in greater quantities, relies on the algae that engage in luxury uptake having a higher affinity towards phosphorus.
 The inorganic phosphate is taken in by specialized transport proteins embedded within the cell membrane, and are separated into two categories: low-rate high-affinity (preferred when inorganic phosphate is scarce) and high-rate low-affinity transporters (preferred when inorganic phosphate is abundant).
 In the Donald et al. 1997 experiment, they characterized the high-affinity transporters in both Synechococcus and T. weissflogii and the low-affinity transporters in T. weissflogii.
-They found that while starved for and then flooded with phosphorus, Synechococcus outcompetes T. weissflogii by having a higher affinity allowing for luxury uptake; however, when replete with phosphorus T. weissflogii performs better over time due to its greater ability to retain phosphorus over time due to it's low-affinity transporter.
+They found that while starved for and then flooded with phosphorus, Synechococcus outcompetes T. weissflogii by having a higher affinity allowing for luxury uptake; however, when replete with phosphorus T. weissflogii performs better over time due to its greater ability to retain phosphorus over time due to its low-affinity transporter.

 While phosphorus may be in good supply surrounding the microalgal cell, not all phosphorus is readily bioavailable for uptake.
 Inorganic phosphate is generally the most bioavailable form of phosphorus, though there are some species of algae, like the pelagic diazotroph Trichodesmium, that are able to scavenge and make use of certain forms of organic phosphate.
 Types of inorganic phosphates with lower charges (like H_{2}PO_{4}^{-}) are more bioavailable than those with higher charges (such as PO_{4}^{3-}); since these forms of phosphate are dependent on the pH of the cell's surrounding environment, the ability for microalgae to engage in luxury uptake is also dependent on pH.
 Inorganic phosphate is always favored by the electrochemical gradient to exit the cell, meaning that in order to acquire a net influx of phosphate, the cell must expend energy.
 The inorganic phosphate packaged into polyphosphates are then stored in vacuoles, cytosol, and chloroplasts.
 Solovchenko et al. 2019 outlined the kinetics of inorganic phosphate uptake, and therefore luxury uptake, to be predicated upon: